MrGallo/Python-Exercise-Management/exercises/codingbat-input-output/warmup-1/parrot-trouble.md

 We have a loud talking parrot.
-The "hour" parameter is the current hour time in the range 0..23.
-We are in trouble if the parrot is talking and the hour is before 7 or after 20.
-Return true if we are in trouble.
+Get an hour from the user.
+The "hour" is the current hour time in the range `0..23`.
+We are in trouble if the parrot is talking and the hour is before `7` or after `20`.
+Output if we are in trouble or not.
+For the test cases below, `False` means "no" and `True` means "yes".

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p140449) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.